How to Deal With Invisalign Sharp Edges & Irritation

 Should pain related to sharp edges on your aligners persist, call your orthodontist and schedule a check-in.
 Only a professional will be able to determine exactly why your aligners are causing you consistent pain.
 Until your next appointment, here are a few remedies to reduce pain in the short term:

-- Use an ice pack or chew on aligner-friendly mints for pain relief: If pain persists, ice is always a good way to get some Invisalign pain relief.
+- Use an ice pack or chew on aligner-friendly mints for pain relief: If pain persists, ice is always a good way to get some aligner pain relief.
 By using an ice pack on the outside of your mouth near the affected area, you can reduce soreness.
 Just be careful not to use an ice pack for too long or you could potentially injure yourself due to overexposure.
-Chewing exercises are another way to relieve Invisalign pain and discomfort, which is why we created Movemints Clear Aligner Mints.
+Chewing exercises are another way to relieve Invisalign pain relief and discomfort, which is why we created Movemints® Clear Aligner Mints.
 Movemints are a great alternative to Invisalign chewies and can help you wear your aligners more comfortably while they freshen breath and fight Invisalign dry mouth.
 Chew them gently while wearing your Invisalign to seat your trays, and enjoy the soothing effect that comes when blood flow is stimulated to your teeth and gums.

 - Cut out any crunchy foods: If you are already experiencing discomfort, you want to avoid making the situation worse at all costs.
 Because of this, you should avoid any crunchy foods or foods that you know will irritate your gums.
 Any time your aligners are causing you discomfort, reach for softer foods to give your gums a break.

-- Only put in a new pair of aligners before bed: When you switch aligners, usually about every two weeks, it can be painful for the first 24-48 hours as your teeth adjust.
-To prevent any discomfort associated with a new pair of aligners, make the switch just before bed.
+- Always put in a new pair of aligners before bed: When you switch aligners, typically every two weeks, it can be painful for the first 24-48 hours as your teeth adjust.
+To mitigate the discomfort associated with a new pair of aligners, make the switch just before bed.
 That way, your teeth and gums will have time to get used to the new aligners while you are asleep.
 When you wake up the next morning, your teeth will already be adjusting to the new aligner tray.